ni/nimble/packages/nimble-components/src/anchor-tabs/specs/README.md

 ### Accessibility

+We want the keyboard interactions to match those of the standard tabs control as much as possible.
+This means conforming to the keyboard interactions of the `tablist` and `tab` ARIA roles.
+Though we don't have any elements with the `tabpanel` role, we still follow the rest of the ARIA guidelines for the roles we do have.
+An alternative would be to use a `nav` container element (which has role `navigation`) and `link` roles on each of our tabs.
+However, this would imply a different keyboard navigation scheme (`tab` key moves to next tab), and that is not what we want.

 - *Keyboard Navigation and Focus*
     -   The tabs control will have a visual indication of which tab is active (green underline).
     -   Once focused, the tabs control will show a visual indication of which tab has focus, starting with the active tab.
     -   Arrowing left or right will change the focused tab.
 Arrowing left on the first tab will wrap around to the last, and vice versa.
     -   `Home` will move focus to the first (non-disabled) tab.
     -   `End` will move focus to the last (non-disabled) tab.
-    -   The `Enter` or `Space` key will activate the focused tab, moving the active indicator and loading the tab's associated URL.
+    -   The `Enter` or `Space` key will activate the focused tab, setting `aria-selected`, moving the active indicator, and loading the tab's associated URL.
 - *Form Input*
     - N/A
 - *Use with Assistive Technology*
-    - We cannot use the `tablist`, `tab`, and `tabpanel` roles because we have no `tabpanel`s.
-Instead we use a `nav` container element (which has role `navigation`) and `link` roles on each of our tabs.
-An element with role `navigation` should have a label that describes the navigation group.
-The user will have to provide this, so we will propagate the `aria-label` attribute value to the `nav` element in the shadow DOM.
+    -   We set the roles `tablist` and `tab` on divs we create.
+    -   `aria-selected`'s value matches the selected state of the tab

 ### Globalization